scionproto/scion/doc/DRKeyInfra.md

     ProtoLen    uint8
     Protocol    []byte
     Type        uint8
+    DstHostLen  uint8
-    HostLen     uint8
+    AddHostLen  uint8
     DstHost     []byte
     AddHost     []byte

-All hosts are addressed using IPv4 (4 B), IPv6 (16 B) or using a SCION SVC address (2 B).
-Thus, the input size of the PRF depends on which address type is used.
+The input size of the PRF depends on the address type that is used to address end hosts.

 ### First Level Key Exchange

 For the first level key exchange between CS, we can use SignedCtrlPld.
-Thus, the timestamp, signature, certificate and TRC version do not need to be part of the protocol.
-For the response, certVerSrc and certVerDst describe the version of the certificate used to sign and encrypt the message.
+Thus, the request ID, timestamp, signature, certificate and TRC version do not need to be part of the protocol.
+For the response, certVerDst describes the version of the certificate used to encrypt the message.
+Furthermore, all time-specific data such as timestamps, validity time, or expiration time are specified as the time in microseconds since the unix epoch.

     DRKeyLvl1Req {
-        isdas       UInt64  # Src ISD-AS of the requested DRKey valTime     UInt32  # Point in time where requested DRKey is valid }
+        isdas       UInt64  # Src ISD-AS of the requested DRKey valTime     UInt64  # Point in time where requested DRKey is valid }

     DRKeyLvl1Rep {
-        isdas       UInt64  # Src ISD-AS of the DRKey expTime     UInt32  # Expiration time of the DRKey cipher      Data    # Encrypted DRKey
+        isdas       UInt64  # Src ISD-AS of the DRKey expTime     UInt64  # Expiration time of the DRKey cipher      Data    # Encrypted DRKey
-        certVerSrc  UInt64  # Version of cert used to sign certVerDst  UInt64  # Version of cert of public key used to encrypt }
+        certVerDst  UInt64  # Version of cert of public key used to encrypt }